FocusOnFoundationsNonprofit/public-corpus-tools/docs/codeindex/all_source_defs_docstrings_dev.md

     :param file_path: string of the path to the original file.
     :param suffix_new: string of the suffix to be appended to the original filename before the file extension.
     :return: string of the path to the newly created file with the new suffix.
     """
+def copy_file_and_replace_suffix(file_path, suffix_new):
+    """
+    Copies the file with a new suffix replacing any existing suffix before the file extension.

+    :param file_path: string of the path to the original file.
+    :param suffix_new: string of the suffix to replace any existing suffix in the filename.
+    :return: string of the path to the newly created file with the replaced suffix.
+    """
 def sub_suffix_in_file(file_path, suffix_new):
     """